Thank you for supporting this site with purchases made through links in this post.

 But we needn’t consume the rest of soda’s pejorative ingredients to get the one thing we’re after!

-Fermented beverages provide sodium; kombucha, lacto-fermented sodas and beet kvass are all great examples of good ways to hydrate.
+Fermented beverages provide sodium; lacto-fermented sodas and beet kvass are great examples of good ways to hydrate.
 We often make an electrolyte beverage for my daughter who dances: filtered water, Celtic sea salt, fresh minced ginger and apple cider vinegar- easy and helpful.

 Here’s the link to my Beet Kvass recipe.